-The strength of the Community Health Cell lies in its simplicity, ethical values, and strong vision.
-It is indeed a great opportunity for young people like me to interact and learn from skilled and seasoned community and public health professionals like Dr. C. M. Francis, Dr. Ravi Narayan and Dr. Thelma Narayan.
-Dr. Paresh Kumar, sociologist, was particularly insightful into community dynamics and approaches.
-The Community Health Cell team consisting of Mr. Prahalad, Mr. Rajendran, Dr. Rajan Patil and Mr. S. J. Chander were generous with their inputs, advices, cooperation and help.
+It would be meaningers if I do not start with the strength of the community health cell, for they are its simplicity, ethical studies, and strong vision.
+It is indeed a great opportunity for young people like mis to interact and farm from skilled and seasoned 'community and public health professionals' like Dr. C. M. Francis.
+Dr. Ravi Narayan and Dr. Thelma Narayan.
+Dr. Paresh Kumar, sociologist, was particularly insightful mo community dynamics and approaches.
+The Community Health Cell team consisting of Mr. Premad, Mr. Rajendran, Mr. Rajan Patil and Mr. S. J. Chander would be certainly deserving of their inputs, advices, cooperation and help.
 Dr. C. M. Francis's contribution to the cause of community health that still continues to date is a testimony to those young people pursuing a year's internship.
 The library and documentation centre is particularly extensive and exhaustive.
-The staff paid a lot of attention to detail.
-Though there are some weaknesses in terms of computer networks and a stable access to the Internet, the overall resources available at the centre are excellent
+Books and journals of social, political, economic & cultural determinants of health are surely the strength of the program.
+The staff members of the organization are particularly helpful in taking care of all the other minute fetails.
+Though there are some weaknesses in terms of computer networks and stable and constant access to the Internet, the overall resources available at the centre are worthy of mention.